Otvdm/winevdm: run old Windows software in 64-bit Windows

 Note: Some simple DOS (non-Windows) programs can run by entering the command "otvdm <dosprogram.exe>" (use the actual name and no quotation marks) from the otvdm folder.
 For anything more complicated, you'll need vDos or some variety of DOSBox.

-The easiest way to install OTVDM is go the Releases page on its Github site.
+The easiest way to install OTVDM is to go the Releases page on its Github site.
 Find the version marked "Latest", download the zip archive listed under Assets, and extract it to any convenient folder (for example C:\OTVDM).
-Then double-click on Install.
+Then double-click on "Install (no console)" and run the installer.
 That is all you need to do.

 If for some reason your 16-bit application doesn't work with the latest release version, you may download the most recent experimental build of the software from this AppVeyor page, by following these links on the page: click "Jobs", then "Environment: THIS_BUILD_IS_RECOMMENDED [etc.]", then "Artifacts" (at the right, above the blue screen image), then download the zip file named "otvdm-master-###.zip".
 Extract the files to a convenient folder (for example, C:\OTVDM) and click on Install.

-You do not need it, but, if you want, you can download an Inno Setup installer that I created for a recent (October 2023) version of otvdm.
+You do not need it, but, if you want, you can download an OTVDM installer that I created for a recent (June 2024) version of otvdm.
+It runs under Windows 10 or 11; not under earlier versions.
 My installer will never be as up-to-date as the version you can find on the AppVeyor page linked above, which includes an installer.
 Please do not waste your valuable time (as one visitor did) by sending me e-mails telling me that I should update my installer.
+And, before you download, read the paragraph below that begins "Virus detection"!

-Show 16-bit icons in Explorer: The installer offers to run a small program (created by the author of otvdm) that allows icons of 16-bit programs to appear in Windows Explorer, instead of appearing with generic icons.
+Show 16-bit icons in Explorer (Intel only, not ARM): The installer offers to run a small program (created by the author of otvdm) that allows icons of 16-bit programs to appear in Windows Explorer, instead of appearing with generic icons.
 I strongly recommend that you accept the option to run this program (which only needs to be run once).
 It seems to have no ill effects, only benefits.

-Virus detection: Some anti-malware programs will report that the installer I provide contains malware; this is to be expected with software that goes fairly deep into the operating system, as otvdm does.
+Virus detection: Some anti-malware programs will report that my installer contains malware; this is to be expected with software that goes fairly deep into the operating system, as otvdm does.
 If you don't trust my software, don't use my software!
 Find something else instead!
 If you want expert opinions, I recommend uploading the installer to sites like virustotal.com or metadefender.opswat.com.
-When I uploaded the installer to these sites, 4 out of 71 engines at VirusTotal and 1 out of 38 at MetaDefender reported the installer as a threat.
-It's up to you to decide what to do with results like these.
-Please don't waste your extremely valuable time sending me an e-mail asking if the installer is safe.
+When I uploaded the installer to these sites, 15 out of 71 engines at VirusTotal and zero out of 12 engines at MetaDefender reported the installer as a threat - but MetaDefender's "Sandbox" testing reported that a 75 percent likelihood that the installer is malicious.
+It is entirely your choice what to do with results like these.
+Please do not waste your extremely valuable time sending me an e-mail reporting that your malware program detected a virus; I already know that it detects a virus.
+Also, do not waste your extremely valuable time asking if the installer is safe.
 If you don't trust it, don't use it!

-The installer installs a "shim" that is designed to prevent errors when running an InstallShield installer for old Windows programs or games.
-You can read the details here; the installer modifies otvdm.ini and sets the compatibility mode for the "shim"; you need not do anything else to make this work correctly.
+Moderately important note: The installer also installs a 7z archive, isfixload.7z containing a file isfixload.exe that acts as "shim" dsigned to prevent errors when running an InstallShield installer for old Windows programs or games.
+You can read the details here.
+Because malware software detects the exe file as dangerous, you will need to install it by hand if needed.
+Extract it from the 7z archive (using 7z.exe or similar 7z-compatible software); then modify otvdm.ini to set the compatibility mode for the "shim"; you need not do anything else to make this work correctly.

 Alternatively, if you want to run a full Windows 3.1x environment, you can use my Win31DOSBox system, but you probably do not need it.